dhhagan/python-hih6130/README.md

 ## Documentation

-Check the wiki for full documentation on the API.
+Check the wiki for API information.

 ### Sample Script